George Buck: Master of the Revels

 In 1597, the queen seems to have promised Buck the reversion (the right to succeed to an office when it next fell vacant) of the office of Master of the Revels.
 The office was held at the time by Buck's relation by marriage, Edmund Tilney.
 The playwright John Lyly, however, believed that since about 1585 Queen Elizabeth had led him to expect appointment to the post.
 He was vocal in his distress, writing letters of protest and supplication.
 The reversion was formally conferred on Buck in 1603, on the accession to the throne of King James I. Also upon the accession of James I, Buck was made a Gentleman of the Privy Chamber and knighted.
 At the same time, he inherited his aunt's lands in Lincolnshire.
 In 1606, he began to license plays for publication.

 The function of the Master of the Revels was to supervise the arrangements for entertainments presented at court, at the various royal residences or wherever the monarch was in attendance, and to censor plays before they were performed in public theatres.
 Buck was thus responsible for censoring, among other works, Shakespeare's later plays, and for supervising performances of them and of any earlier Shakespeare plays revived for court performance, which he had to re-censor, due to the regulations added against blasphemy in 1606.
 Buck noted on the title page of the play George-a-Greene, the Pinner of Wakefield that he had discussed its authorship with Shakespeare.
 Censorship was exercised in matters of profanity and in sensitive issues of religion and politics, particularly the portrayal of royalty.
 Judging from his notes in the two manuscript play scripts that show his hand, The Second Maiden's Tragedy (1611) and John van Olden Barnavelt (1619), Buck was conscientious and learned, but gentle in his censorship.

+Buck also attended the tournaments of running at the ring at the Jacobean court.
+This was a semi-theatrical equestrian exercise, where riders competed in teams, winning prizes by lifting a ring with their lances.

 Buck wrote a treatise on the "Art of Revels", but the work is lost.
 He refers to it in another treatise, praising the state of drama in London and writing: "the Art of Reuels ... requireth knowledge in Grammar, Rhetorike, Logicke, Philosophie, Historie, Musick, Mathematikes, & in other Arts ... & hath a setled place within this Cittie. ...
 I haue discribed it, and discoursed thereof at large in a particular commentarie".